Menu

 Best Times to Exercise

-Check the Heat Index
+Check the Heat Index and the Feels-Like Number

-Stay Hydrated—Before You Feel Thirsty
+Stay Hydrated Before You Feel Thirsty

 Hydration Guidelines

-• During exercise: Drink 6-8 ounces every 15-20 minutes
+• During exercise: Sip 6–8 ounces every 15–20 minutes, even if you do not feel thirsty.

 What to Drink